IM-Deane/game-library/README.md

 **Current Version:** 0.1.13

+## Important Notice:

+Although I've made this application responsive, it is best used on a desktop computer or larger device (widths > 650px are ideal).

 ## Expanded Version Description:

 This project began as a simple backend express application.
 The goal was to